taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ~/ticker-start

-If you prefer midori, epiphany, firefox, or chromium (midori is the default):
+If you prefer midori, epiphany, firefox, or chromium (chromium is the default):

+~/ticker-start chromium

+~/ticker-start firefox

 ~/ticker-start midori

 ~/ticker-start epiphany

-~/ticker-start firefox

-~/ticker-start chromium

 To stop Slideshow Crypto Ticker: